 Empowering our people

-From a geographical perspective, Europe, Middle East and Africa are the regions with the largest proportion of the workforce (68%), followed by Asia and Australia (19%) and the Americas (14%).
-From April to September 2017, the number of hiring’s reached over 1,800.
+From a regional perspective, Europe, the Middle East and Africa are the regions with the largest proportion of the workforce (67%), followed by Asia and Australia (20%) and the Americas (14%).
+The number of hiring’s in 2019 reached over 4,400.
 Europe, Middle East and Africa being the regions with most employees hired.

 People working at Siemens Gamesa are mostly younger than 45 years.
-The age structure statistics in 2017 show that 40% of our workforce is under 35 years and 35% of the team between 35 and 45 years old.
+The age structure in 2019 shows that 37,39% of our workforce is under 35 years and 36,95% of the team between 35 and 45 years old.
 Another fifth is over 45 years old.

 Close to 100 different nationalities are employed by Siemens Gamesa worldwide.
 Ours is a diverse workforce, and we value that deeply.
 Our company has a Diversity and Inclusion Policy that applies to all geographic regions where we are present.
 This policy aims to ensure equality and inclusion, and avoid any kind of discrimination based on race, gender, civil status, ideology, political opinions, nationality, religion or any other personal, physical or social characteristic.

 Siemens Gamesa has a harassment protocol in place that stipulates how to prevent harassment in the workplace.
 The message is very clear.
 Any form of sexual, gender-based and/or psychological harassment is absolutely unacceptable.
 It offends dignity; it is harmful to the working environment and has undesirable effects on people’s health, morale, confidence and self-esteem.
 It has no place anywhere in our company.